 Orna initially ignores his increasingly inappropriate behaviour.
 But a kiss is too far, and she firmly rebukes him.
-Doggedly choosing to believe there will be no more problems, Orna's promotion to sales manager is soon overshadowed by the dread of working professional respect her husband with her boss.
+Doggedly choosing to believe there will be no more problems, Orna's promotion to sales manager is soon overshadowed by the dread of working with her boss.
 A trip to Paris triggers a Faustian battle of nerves.
 Can Orna stay the course, make the money and continue to provide for her children?
-Or with - though many watching will find will Benny's harassment ruin her career, themselves saying #MeToo. reputation and family?
+Or will Benny's harassment ruin her career, reputation and family?

-Aviad's ability to find the ambiguity in seemingly clear-cut situations is what - Sarah McMullan
+Aviad's ability to find the ambiguity in seemingly clear-cut situations is what